 The Conservation Agreement is revisited every five years for recommitment and revision if necessary.
 Modifications to the Conservation Agreement must be mutually agreed upon by all signatories, and all changes shall be executed in writing as an addendum to the original Agreement.
 The Conservation Agreement was not revised in 2017, but new supporters did formalize their commitment to the conservation of Pacific Lamprey by adding their signatures to the document, reflected in the Addendum.

-In 2022, PLCI’s Conservation Team is revisiting and updating the Conservation Agreement to reflect structural and operational changes within PLCI, as well as current status and progress made by PLCI and our partners in support of lamprey conservation over the last decade.
-Because changes are being made to the Conservation Agreement, all supporting parties will need to sign the 2022 Conservation Agreement again to become or maintain status as a signatory.
+In 2022, PLCI’s Conservation Team revised and updated the Conservation Agreement to reflect structural and operational changes within PLCI, as well as current status and progress made by PLCI and our partners in support of lamprey conservation over the last decade.
+Because changes were made to the Conservation Agreement, all supporting parties were asked to sign the 2022 Conservation Agreement again to become or maintain status as a signatory.
 If your organization would like to become a signatory, please contact PLCI’s Coordinator.

 2022 Conservation Agreement Supporting Documents